akrepkov/transcendence/project/backend/websocket/DOCUMENTATION.md

 - When a user disconnects, all their connections are cleaned up, and their state is updated.
 - If a user logs out, all their sockets receive a `logoutRequest` message.

-## Game Lifecycle
+## Pong Lifecycle
 - Players join the waiting room to be matched for a game.
 - When two players are available, a new game is created, and both are notified.
-- Game state is managed and updated in real time, with updates sent to both players.
+- Pong state is managed and updated in real time, with updates sent to both players.
 - If a player disconnects or leaves, the game is stopped, and the opponent is notified.

 ## Error Handling